 Barber’s aim with this exercise was to show that it’s much easier to analyze information when it’s presented in a graph.
 In addition, in the table, the information is summarized, but in the graphs, you can see all the points.
 Thus, with more data points, we can gain a clearer picture of what is going on.

 Interested in data analysis?
-We invite you to read this article: Data Observability: What It Is and Why It Matters.
+Keep learning here: Data Observability: What It Is and Why It Matters.

 Understanding Key Performance Testing Metrics